HamBurgur/Journey-begins/Readme.md

 # Basic Git Commands that i need

-"ls to see where u are"
+ls to see where u are
 then go to git directory by cd *foldername* then git status